Search-icon

 SPARK quote

 Hick’s Law is a popular theory in UX design, and it’s something we follow here at SPARK for our clients when designing websites, apps, and dashboards.
 It helps us create intuitive experiences that encourage users to take action by making it as simple as possible.
-Here’s a few examples:
+Here are a few examples:

 Simplifying Forms